-Ik Surrowded by Papist Idols, the Seated at a small table in the parlor, windows closed to the boiling air, Jacob Vaark drank sassafras beer and studied his host, a Mr. Michael D'Ortega.
+Tk Seated at a small table in the parlor, surrounded by papist idols, the windows closed to the boiling air, Jacob Vaark drank sassafras beer and studied his host, a Mr. Michael D'Ortega.
 Disaster had doubled, according to D'Ortega.
 Jacob Vaark knew all about it, but listened politely to the version this client/debtor recounted.
 D'Ortega's ship had been anchored two hundred feet from shore for a month waiting for a vessel, due any day, to replenish what he had lost.
 A third of his cargo had died of ship fever.
-Fined five thousand pounds of tobacco by the Lord prietary's magistrate for throwing their bodies too close to the Bay; forced to scoop up the corpses\what they could find\(they used pikes and nets, D'Ortega said, a purchase which itself cost two pounds, six) and ordered\to burn or bury them.
-He had to pile them in two drays (sixteen s.), cart them out to low land where saltweed and crocodiles would finish the work. thought Vaark
+Fined five thousand pounds of tobacco by the Lord proprietary's magistrate for throwing their bodies too close to the Bay; forced to scoop up the corpses-what they could find-(they used pikes and nets, D'Ortega said, a purchase which itself cost two pounds, six) and ordered to burn or bury them.
+He had to pile them in two drays (sixteen s.), cart them out to low land where saltweed and crocodiles would finish the work.
 Does he cut his losses and let his ship sail on to Barbados?
-No, A sloven man, stubborn in his wrong headedness like all of the Roman faith, he waited in port for a month for a phantom ship from Portugal carrying enough cargo to replenish the heads he has lost.
+No, he thought.
+A sloven man, stubborn in his wrong headedness like all of the Roman faith, he waited in port for a month for a phantom ship from Portugal carrying enough cargo to replenish the heads he has lost.
 While waiting to fill his ship's hold to capacity, it sinks and he has lost not only the vessel, not only the original third, but all, except the crew who were unchained, of course, and four unsalable Africans red-eyed with anger.
 Dinner was a tedious affair.
-It began with an odd prayer and cross when confirmted with y seasoned food: everything, except pickles and radishes, fried or over-cooked.
-The wine, watered and too sweet for his taste, annoyed him and the company was worse.
-D'Ortega's wife chattered, asking pointless questions-How do you manage living in snow?-and making sense-defying observations-The Queen is thirty years old this month, as though her judgment was equal to a man's.
+It began with an odd prayer and cross signing before and after.
+His considerable hunger shrank when confronted with the heavily seasoned food: everything, except pickles and radishes, was fried or over-cooked.
+The wine, watered and too sweet for his taste, annoyed him and was a chattering magpie the company was worse.
+D'Ortega's wife shattered, asking pointless guestions-How do you manage living in snow?-and making sense-defying observations-The King will be back, as though her judgment was equal to a in the conversation man's.
+Nothing transpired that had footing in the real world.
 They had six children, two of whom were old enough to sit at table.
-Silent boys, hasa 500 of law.
-Polite as he could be, Vaark entertained himself by imagining the couple's relationship.
+Silent boys, thirteen and fourteen, wearing peri wigs as though they were at a ball or a court of law.
+His bitterness, he understood, was an unworthy result of having no survivors at Now Patricia had followed her dead brothers there was no one least none healthy enough to reap the fortune he was amassing.
+Thus, restraining he envy as best he could, Vaark entertained himself by imagining the couple's relationship.
 They seemed well suited to each other-vain, voluptuous, prouder of their pewter and porcelain than their sons.
 It was very clear why D'Ortega was in serious debt.
-Turning profit into useless baubles, unembarrassed by prettification, silk stockings and an over-dressed wife he would remain in debt, unable to ride any set-back, lost ship, ruined crop, and honor his debts.
-Watching the couple, he noticed that neither husband nor wife looked at each other\Except for a stolen glance when the other looked away.
-He could not tell what was in those surreptitious glances, but it amused heir meaning him to contemplate them while he endured the foolish talk and the inedible food brought to table by a woman who smelled of verbena.
-Tk
+Turning profit into useless baubles, unembarrassed by prettification, silk stockings and an over-dressed wife he would remain in debt, unable to ride any set back, whether it be lost ship or ruined crop, and honor his debts.
+Watching the couple, he noticed that neither husband nor wife looked at each other-except for a stolen glance when the other looked away.
+He could not tell what was in those surreptitious peeks, but it amused him to contemplate their meaning while he endured the foolish talk and the inedible food brought to table by a woman who smelled of verbena.